 There are many different kinds of fatty acids, and the type of fatty acid affects barrier strength and function.

-Learn more about the lipids in the skin barrier with our interview with a skin barrier scientist on You Tube.
+Learn more about the lipids in the skin barrier with my interview with a skin barrier scientist on You Tube.

 What Is the Best Way To Repair a Compromised Skin Barrier?